hapipal/confidence/README.md

 ### Metadata

 The configuration file can be annotated with metadata that is ignored (and removed) by the parser.
-Metadata is useful for human readable information as well as to enable other tools such as configuration editors and validators, going beyong the basic parsing specified here.
+Metadata is useful for human readable information as well as to enable other tools such as configuration editors and validators, going beyond the basic parsing specified here.

 ```json
 {